What is the Burden of Proof in a Personal Injury Case?

 Contact Us for Answers to Your Burden of Proof Questions in Personal Injury Cases

-Please see our website or call our Manhattan offices if you have questions about your burden of proof in a New York personal injury lawsuit.
+Please fill out our contact form or call our Manhattan offices if you have questions about your burden of proof in a New York personal injury lawsuit.
 One of our attorneys will review the facts of your case and explain what you will need to prove to collect compensation to cover the costs of your property losses and personal injuries.

 - www.dictionary.com: Preponderance of the Evidence. https://dictionary.law.com/Default.aspx?selected=1586